MiebakaWakama/PowerShell-May-Cry/README.md

 # PowerShell-May-Cry

-A project that aids penetration testers to bypass the Microsoft PowerShell’s defense/protection (AMSI) against the execution of malicious PowerShell scripts by combining public and popularly known PowerShell obfuscators in a combinatorial manner.
+A project that aids penetration testers to bypass AMSI in the execution of PowerShell scripts by combining public and popularly known PowerShell obfuscators in a combinatorial manner.